Xp101T7/Xp101T7.github.io/_posts/2023-07-15-Linux-permissions.md

 The remaining information in the output includes the date and time of the last modification of the file (`Jan 1 10:00`) and the file name (`myfile.txt`).

 By using the `ls -l` command, you can easily view the permissions of files in a directory and understand the level of access granted to different users and groups.`

+I  SSH to app 2 then chmod +x on the .sh file and the execute failed but It had x priv by all users.

+The lab is in review.

+---